Calling all flock keepers and backyard chicken enthusiasts, prepare for your next DIY adventure…Build a Chicken Coop!

 |Accessibility||Should be very accessible for you to collect eggs and clean the coop weekly.|

 |Materials||Must be made from non-toxic or corrosive materials to protect your hens.|

 Backyard chicken coop plans can range from small to large, a-frame to barn designs, and many more variations.

 The most common style and configuration is a traditional coop, with exterior nesting boxes and an open gable roof.

-The most important factor amongst all the variety of sizes, shapes and styles is to build a coop which works for you and your hens.
+The most important factor amongst all the variety of sizes, shapes, and styles is to build a coop that works for you and your hens.

 - If you have free-range hens they will not require a run or tractor to be built